-In this study, we are interested in assessing how states fund increases in education spending after an SFR.
-As such, we select an analytic sample of states for which their first SFR increased per pupil state expenditures on public elementary-secondary education in the years after reform at the 5 percent significance level.
-This selection was purposeful and made for the following two reasons.
-First, requiring that per pupil education expenditures increase following an SFR demonstrates that state elementary-secondary education spending was impactful for students, since not all SFRs result in increased state education funding (Shores et al., 2021).
-Second, we examine average effects up through ten years post-reform to allow sufficient time for state legislatures to alter both education expenditures and other state revenues and/or expenditures in response to an SFR.
+Our selection of case study states was purposeful and made for the following two reasons.
+First, requiring that per pupil education expenditures increase following an SFR demonstrates that state elementary-secondary education spending was impactful for students, since not all SFRs result in increased state education funding (Shores et al., 2023).
+Second, we examine average effects up through ten years post-reform to allow sufficient time for state legislatures to alter both education expenditures and other state revenues or expenditures in response to an SFR.

 To determine which state SFRs meet the criteria discussed above, we separately estimate the effect of the state SFR on per capita state education expenditures for each of the 24 states that experienced an SFR between FYs 1989 and 2005.
 To estimate these models, we use the ridge augmented synthetic control method (ridge ASCM), which is an approach similar to difference-in-differences (Ben-Michael et al., 2021).
 For states with multiple SFRs, we leverage the first year a state's finance system was overturned; see bolded events in Appendix Table A1.
-To compute standard errors that allow for auto-correlation within states, we use a row-based jackknife (Shores et al., 2023).
+To compute standard errors that allow for autocorrelation within states, we use a row-based jackknife, following Shores et al. (2023).
 These jackknife standard errors are implemented in the augsynth package that we use to estimate the ridge ASCM (Ben-Michael, 2022).